rabbit140/datasciencecoursera/CodeBook.md

 #####Data summary

-8. Computes mean by subject id and activity
+8. Compute mean by subject id and activity
-9. Removes unecessary columns and makes column names more readable
+9. Remove unecessary columns and makes column names more readable

 #####Data write

-10. Writes the result to a "tidy.txt" file in the user's working directory
+10. Write the result to a "tidy.txt" file in the user's working directory

 Variables
 =========